elastisys/compliantkubernetes/docs/adr/0005-use-individual-ssh-keys.md

 The operator who creates the cluster bootstraps SSH access by providing their own public SSH key via cloud-init.
 Then, the Ansible role adds the public SSH keys of the other operators.

 BYO-VM and BYO-metal deployments are handled similarly, except that the initial public SSH key is delivered by email/Slack to the VM/metal operator.

+## Recomendations to Operators

+* Operators should devise procedures for onboarding and offboarding member of the on-call team, as well as rotating SSH keys.

+* The public SSH keys of all on-call operators could be stored in a repository in a single file with one key per line.
+The comment of the key should clearly identify the owner.

+* Operator logs (be it stand-alone documents, git or GitOps-like repositories) should clearly list the SSH keys and identities of the operators configured for each environment.

 ## Links